bacalhau-project/bacalhau/test_integration/README.md

-# Test Suite for [Project Name]
+# Integration Test Suite for Bacalhau

-This test suite is designed to perform integration testing for [Project Name] using real docker containers, simulating a production-like environment.
+This test suite is designed to perform integration testing for Bacalhau using real docker containers, simulating a production-like environment.

 ## Key Features